 “Diagnosis elicits the belief the patient has a serious disease, leading to symptom focusing that becomes self-validating and self-reinforcing and that renders worse outcomes, a self-fulfilling prophecy, especially if the label is a biomedical one like ME.
 Diagnosis leads to transgression into the sick role, the act of becoming a patient even if complaints do not call for it, the development of an illness identity and the experience of victimization”.
 Simon Wessely and Marcus S.J.
 Huibers: The act of diagnosis: pros and cons of labelling chronic fatigue syndrome.
 Psychological Medicine 2006: 36

 Having written more than 600 research papers which is claimed to be based on the biopsychosocial (BPS) theory approach which is critiqued here but actually ignores the biological science of the illness (see research), his prolific work on ME influences current NICE Guidelines 2007.
 Ramsay’s definition of ME was conflated with CFS in the UK as described by the Oxford Criteria which is less specific and enables people with other illnesses such as depression to qualify and be misdiagnosed as having it.
-CFS is therefore totally misnamed given the fact ‘chronic’ means it is ongoing and therefore not curable and a syndrome requires more than one symptom, in this case fatigue which is not defining of ME.
+CFS is therefore totally misnamed given the fact ‘chronic’ means it is ongoing and therefore not curable and a syndrome requires more than one symptom, in this case fatigue which is not defining of ME (NB.
+When we refer to CFS in this website, this is as per the Oxford criteria).
 ME patients are then treated with inappropriate interventions such as Graded Exercise Therapy (GET) and Cognitive Behavioural Therapy (CBT) that have been promoted as curing this chronic illness but in reality can make patients much worse.

 I believe the label “chronic fatigue syndrome” has contributed to negative attitudes among health care providers towards patients with this disease.Leonard Jason